marco262/my_wiki/data/dnd/monster/bronze-dragon.md

 On initiative count 20 (losing initiative ties), the dragon takes a lair action to cause one of the following effects:

 * The dragon creates fog as though it had cast the *[[[spell:fog cloud]]]* spell.
 The fog lasts until initiative count 20 on the next round.
 * A thunderclap originates at a point the dragon can see within 120 feet of it.
-Each creature within a 20-foot radius centered on that point must make a DC 15 Constitution saving throw or take 5 (1d10) thunder damage and be deafened until the end of its next turn.
+Each creature within a 20-foot radius centered on that point must make a DC 15 Constitution saving throw or take 5 (1d10) thunder damage and be [[[general:conditions#deafened|deafened]]] until the end of its next turn.

 ## Regional Effects